What is a tooth root abscess?

 What is the treatment for a tooth root abscess?

 A tooth root abscess is a very painful condition and needs to be treated as soon as possible.
-Antibiotics will be prescribed to control the infection and either an anti-inflammatory and/or pain relief medication will also be prescribed.
-Although this medical treatment will deal with the symptoms, it will not treat the underlying tooth injury and antibiotics alone will not cure a tooth root abscess.
+Antibiotics will be prescribed to control the infection and either an anti-inflammatory and/or pain relief medication will be prescribed as well.
+Although this medical treatment will deal with the symptoms, it will not treat the underlying tooth injury.

 "A tooth root abscess is a very painful condition and needs to be treated as soon as possible."

-There are only two options for treatment of an abscessed tooth.
-One option is root canal therapy (endodontic treatment), which can preserve the structure of the tooth.
+There are only two options for treatment of the abscessed tooth.
+One option is a root canal treatment, (standard endodontic therapy) which can preserve the structure of the tooth.
 The other option is extraction.

-It is necessary that the tooth root in question be assessed clinically and via radiographs to determine if your dog is a good candidate for root canal treatment.
+The success of root canal therapy is dependent on the state of the surrounding tissues and the condition of the affected tooth.
+It is necessary that the tooth root in question be assessed clinically and via radiographs to determine if it is a good candidate for root canal treatment.
 The extent of trauma to the crown of the tooth, pre-existing infection (bone destruction around the root), along with the overall periodontal health of the tooth will impact whether a recommendation is made for root canal treatment or extraction.
 Root canal therapy should be rechecked with intraoral radiographs (requiring a brief general anesthetic) 3-6 months after the initial treatment and annually for the next couple of years.

-Your veterinarian will be in the best position to recommend the appropriate option for your dog, depending on the severity of the abscess and the degree of damage to the tooth and surrounding structures.
-Most veterinarians will refer these complex cases to a veterinary dental specialist for assessment and treatment (avdc.org).
+If the abscessed tooth has extensive bone loss around its socket, or if there is significant damage to the crown of the tooth, your veterinarian may recommend extraction as the best treatment.
+Your veterinarian is in the best position to recommend the appropriate option for your cat, depending on the severity of the abscess and the degree of damage to the tooth and surrounding structures.

-Post-operatively, regardless of which treatment option is followed, antibiotics may be prescribed.
-Treatment for pain (anti-inflammatory and/or pain medication) will be prescribed.
-Your dog may or may not require a change in diet during the post-operative recovery period.
-Once the surgical extraction site has healed, most dogs can resume their regular diet and activity level.
+If the abscessed tooth is extracted, your veterinarian may prescribe antibiotics for a short period of time.
+Pain medication. will also be prescribed.
+Your cat may or may not require a change in diet during the post-operative recovery period.
+Once the gum tissue has healed, most cats can resume their regular diet and activity level.

-All dogs should have a dental examination performed by their veterinarian at least every six months.
-For a dog that has previously developed a tooth root abscess, your veterinarian may recommend more frequent dental examinations.
+All cats should have a dental examination performed by their veterinarian at least every six months.
+For a cat that has previously developed a tooth root abscess, your veterinarian may recommend more frequent dental examinations.